eddiegomezr94/osticket-prereqs/README.md

 </div>
 <img src=https://imgur.com/okstLsI.png>

- - While the files are downloading go to your C: folder in order to create a new folder and name it PHP.
+ - While the files are downloading go to C: drive in your files in order to create a new folder and name it PHP.

 <div align="center">
 <h3> PHP 7.3.8 Download/Extract </h3>